 In the course of genealogical research we sometimes stumble upon a gem that makes all the work and searching well worth your time and effort.

-I first heard about the following letters in Verle Annis' book many years ago and have often heared them referenced.
+I first heard about the following letters in Verle Annis' book many years ago and have often heard them referenced.
 The letters were edited by John E. Parsons and published in The New York Historical Society Quarterly, Volume XLI, Number 1 in January 1957.
-The were put on line by the University of California's (Berkley) Bancroft Library University Archives.
-They may be viewed there in PDF format (You will need have Adobe Reader installed).
-A Grandfather in the Gold Rush
+They were put on line by the University of California's (Berkley) Bancroft Library University Archives, but the library link to the PDF format is no longer valid.

 A GRANDFATHER IN THE GOLD RUSH

 ISAAC ANNIS WRITES HOME